 Who will you contact if your website goes down?
 What if it becomes infected with malware?
-What will you do if it stops working properly?
+What will you do when your website stops working properly?
 There are many reasons why you’ll need occasional help with your WordPress site.

 If your website is not monitored 24/7 for downtime, you’ll have no idea when, how long, or how frequently it goes offline.
 Excessive downtime is one of the first indicators that it’s time to move to another hosting company.